 CBC have set up a website with support and information for parents and carers, to access this free service please follow the link below. http://www.centralbedfordshire.gov.uk/children/sen-disability/send-partnership/events.aspx

 The ‘Local Offer’ provides information for children and young people with special educational needs and disabilities and their parents and carers in one place.
 The local Offer for Central Bedfordshire can be found at http://www.centralbedfordshire.gov.uk/localoffer

 Please follow the link below to information on what is available and what we do at our school.

-Please click on the picture below to view the latest Newsletter form Autism Bedfordshire
+Please click on the image below to view information from Autism Bedfordshire